SOP For F & B Primary Controls

 5. Food and beverage invoices should be signed and dated at the time of delivery by an authorized receiver and entered on the Daily Purchase Log.
 These Logs will be balanced daily to the A/P posting batch and the General Ledger is a book of accounts in which business transactions are entered after having been recorded i... at month end.

 6. Buffets should be controlled with a pre-numbered two-part hard check. where the hostess marks the table number and covers on the check. maintains one copy and leaves the other on the table.
 The server then attaches the point-of-sale check to the hard copy check.

 7. No food should be prepared in the kitchen without a chit from the POS

-8. Only Managers should have the ability void items from a check.
+8. Only Managers should have the ability to void items from a check.

 9. Promotional items and comps should be accounted for in the POS.

-1. Drink prices and wine lists should be costed and a potential performed twice a year.
+1. Drink prices and wine lists should be costed and potentially performed twice a year.
 This should be monitored monthly if a Point-of-Sale System is in place.

 2. A member of the accounting staff should review at least twice a month that a bidding process is in place with beverage vendors.

 3. A beverage par for each liquor storeroom should be established.
-A member of the accounting staff should verify that these pars are maintained and that issuing is done on a bottle-for-bottle basis.
-Each storage area should have a colour coded and dated stamp on each bottle.
+A member of the accounting staff should verify that these parts are maintained and that issuing is done on a bottle-for-bottle basis.
+Each storage area should have a colour-coded and dated stamp on each bottle.

 4. The main storeroom should be controlled by a perpetual inventory that is updated daily.
 Each property should have a Local Standard Operating.
 Procedure that outlines access to the storeroom and control guidelines.